-On this blog we are working with pets and we want to give our dogs the advantage of using whichever method that works for them to locate the person we ask them to find.
+On the Family Disaster Dogs blog we are working with pets and we want to give our dogs the advantage of using whichever method that works for them to locate the person we ask them to find.

 The other way search dogs find people is by air scenting the area for any person's scent, the dog works on eliminating all human scent in that area.
 Air scenting dogs work an area for any scent they are given or trained to find.
 Some are trained to find people, alive or dead and others are trained to find evidence or items.

 Cadaver dogs are trained to find the scent of a dead body, and a dog trained for water rescue would have to learn how that same scent changes in a watery condition.